Breadcrumb

 1. Review by subject matter experts (face validity).
 The model framework should conform to observations about how the system works and be consistent with theory.
 Expert review helps ensure that the model uses the best available inputs and parameters.
 Model outputs should be consistent with expectations of subject matter experts.

-A technical evaluation panel of experts in the health care workforce at HRSA, HRSA-sponsored workforce centers, and others in the field approved the model framework.
+A technical evaluation panel of experts in the health care workforce at HRSA, HRSA-sponsored workforce centers, and others in the field have reviewed the model framework.
 The modeling approach effectively analyzes complex systems, such as the health care system, which feature decentralized and autonomous decision-making.
 For supply modeling, each individual makes career and labor force participation decisions based on their unique characteristics.
 They also take into account external factors such as earnings potential and unemployment risks.
 For demand modeling, individuals decide to use health care services based on their health risks and financial constraints.
 The potential to capture the complex dynamic interactive processes that characterize the demand for and supply of health care providers is an ongoing exploration.

 2. Internal validation (verification).
 This set of activities includes: